Project

 3. Progressive enhancement over hard dependency

 If embeddings fail, the assistant does not disappear.
 It falls back gracefully and still answers from keyword-ranked evidence.
+If the generation path fails after retrieval succeeds, it can still surface the closest grounded reference instead of throwing everything away.

 4. Structured output over free-form generation